cseanburns/research-notebook/source/_posts/2013-10-28-reading-robert-k-merton-evaluation-in-science.markdown

 - "When referees and authors are status peers, an hypothesis of *status solidarity* would have it that referees typically give preferential treatment to manuscripts, as as a ...
-- "counter-hypothesis of *status competition* would haveit that under the safeguard of anonymity, referees tend to undercut their rivals by unjustifiably severe judgements" (p.
+- "counter-hypothesis of *status competition* would have it that under the safeguard of anonymity, referees tend to undercut their rivals by unjustifiably severe judgements" (p.
 489).
 - "When the authors outrank referees, an hypothesis of *status